techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

             controller.abort();
     - WebSockets and Server-Sent Events (SSE) are preferred for real-time updates, as they provide more efficient and scalable ways to  deliver data to clients without the need for constant polling.
     - Documentation can be better , we can add each component small documentation or automate it
+    - Design should be coming from a seperate repository
     - Components can be improved
          In Button - variants , size such features can be added
     - API dosent have a standard JSON response , we can create some helpers to resolve it